Waátunwan Relative Housing Advocate

 QUALIFICATIONS:

-• Experience living and/or working in Native communities.
+• 1 year experience living and/or working in Native communities homeless prevention programs.

 • Ability to work under pressure in crisis response.

-• Willing to provide mobile advocacy and field outreach.
+• Willing to provide mobile housing advocacy and field outreach.

 • AA or related field or equivalent work experience in working with Native families in case management.